daemonra/yogi/README.md

 # Attachments:
 - UML Diagram for the classes and packages used in this project.
 - Full Documentation with test cases.
-- SQL file to setup the required database for the HighScore classes.
+- SQL file to set up the required database for the HighScore classes.

+made by Deaa Rasheed